aravindballa/node-gister/README.md

 # node-gister

-A simple node package which creates GitHub Gist based on files.
+A simple node package which creates GitHub Gist from files via command line. 📝

 ### Usage